pusher/docs/docs/channels/library_auth_reference/auth-signatures.md

 ## Presence channels

-[Presence channels](/docs/channels/using_channels/presence-channels) require extra user data to be passed back to the client along with the auth string.
+[Presence channels](/docs/channels/using_channels/presence-channels) require extra user data to be passed back to the client along with the authorization string.
 These data need to be part of the signature as a valid JSON string.
 For presence channels, the signature is a HMAC SHA256 hex digest of the following string:

 ```js
 <socket_id>:<channel_name>:<JSON encoded user data>